AdobeDocs/experience-manager-learn.en/help/assets/dynamic-media/dynamic-media-viewer-extension-use.md

 # Using Dynamic Media Viewers with Adobe Analytics and Adobe Launch{#using-dynamic-media-viewers-adobe-analytics-launch}

-For customers, who have Dynamic Media and Adobe Analytics, can now track usage of Dynamic Media Viewers on your website using the Dynamic Media Viewer Extension.
+For customers with Dynamic Media and Adobe Analytics, you can now track usage of Dynamic Media Viewers on your website using the Dynamic Media Viewer Extension.

 >[!VIDEO](https://video.tv.adobe.com/v/29308/?quality=12)